There are many campaigns now across England, to have local water boards divert profits from shareholders to upgraded sewage treatment.

 SAS says if brown foamy water is lapping at the shore and ‘smells funky – it’s probably shit’.

-Recently, Lake Windermere has been on the national news, due to the huge campaign to ask the local water board (and government) to do something about the massive amounts of untreated sewage that have been flowing both into this lake, and surrounding areas (the lake is drained from its southern most point by River Leven, and replenished by several other surrounding rivers including Brathay, Rothay, Trout Beck and Cunsey Beck.
+On Lake Windermere, massive amounts of untreated sewage have been flowing both into this lake, and surrounding areas (the lake is drained from its southern most point by River Leven, and replenished by several other surrounding rivers including Brathay, Rothay, Trout Beck and Cunsey Beck.

 Yet despite many campaigns (a serious leak emitted raw sewage for 7 days into a stream near Hawkshead and the adjoining village of Near Sawrey (the site of Beatrix Potter’s home), the water board continued to give massive dividends to shareholders, rather than making cleaning up the river the top priority.